ebuckley/tabata/README.md

 ## Roadmap

+- go direct to play from edit.
-- edit & share exercises
+- edit exercises
+  - add an exercise
+  - cancel editing an exercise
+- share an exercise
+  - Using a url, anyone can view the exercise?

+### maybe

+- log in
+- save my exercises
+- record my exercises